 It's hard to understand why this is so difficult for everyone else.
 Doesn't this generation live and die with the television remote in its hands? ■ elieving in the total control of into effect" (Phil.
 2:12).
-Do you feel like God is controlling your every action?
+Do you feel God is the best of all worlds.
+How?
+God graciously grants us ignorance of His everyday plans for us.
+Thus, we live life as if we have free wills.
+To put it as Paul puts it: "Be carrying your own salvation like God is controlling your every action?
 Of course not.
 Thus, life continues to be a rollicking adventure of willing and doing.
 The second part of the above verse, however, states, "for it is God Who is operating in you to will as well as to work for the sake of His delight" (Phil.
 2:13).
 We can't lose!
-We have the fun and enjoyment of living life as if free, and yet we also have the assurance and comfort of knowing that that God didn't control everything.
+We have the fun and enjoyment of living life as if free, and yet we also have the assurance and comfort of knowing that everything we do, and everything that happens in this life, is predetermined by a wise and loving